 - Connect Florida by Leadership Florida (2012-Present)

-- Executive Committee, Urban Land Institute Southwest Florida (Co-Chair, Young Leaders Group and Women’s Leadership Initiative) (2011-Present)
+- Management Committee, Urban Land Institute Southwest Florida (2011-Present) and Past Co-Chair of the Young Leaders Group and Women’s Leadership Initiative

 - Lee County Bar Association (2011-Present)

 - Guardian ad Litem (2010-2014)